ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 This document requests four IANA actions as described in the following subsections.

+> Note to the RFC Editor: Please replace RFCXXXX with the RFC number assigned to this document and "TBA1" with the value assigned by IANA.

 ## Media Type Registration

 This document requests IANA to register the